 3. When discussing individuals in relation to supporting them such as in supervision we will discuss only the relevant personal information in a confidential, impartial and non judgmental way.

-4. It is important that a persons personal information is only shared with trusted members within the organisation and that, unless we are required by law or the person is in danger of coming to serious harm or harming other*, or permission has been granted from the person concerned stating clearly that relevant information can be passed on, this information will not be shared beyond trusted, emotionally qualified individuals within the organisation.
+4. It is important that a persons personal information is only shared with trusted members within the organisation and that, unless we are required by law or the person is in danger of coming to serious harm or harming other*, or permission has been granted from the person concerned stating clearly that relevant information can be passed on, this information will not be shared beyond trusted, individuals within the organisation.

 5. If we do have to take confidential information outside the organisation for legal or safeguarding reasons we will endeavour to discuss this matter first with the individual with a view to seeking their consent and agreeing on a suitable way of disclosure for the persons concerned.